Microsoft/go/eng/doc/DeveloperGuide.md

 # Developer Guide

-This document is a guide for developers who want to contribute to the Microsoft Go repository.
+This document is a guide for developers who want to contribute to the Microsoft build of Go repository.
 It explains how to build the repository, how to work with the Go submodule, and how to use the different tools that help maintain the repository.

 This guide is primarily intended for developers working for the Go team at Microsoft, but it can also be useful for external contributors.